 But it's not the only way.
 Next let's look at how IT can raise the ceiling on productivity.

-IT can raise the ceiling on productivity by developing the digital tool set in use
+IT can raise the ceiling on employee productivity by developing the digital tool set in use

 Productivity tools are in IT’s hands